Home

 Following the successful rebuilding of the spire, Phase 2 of the St James' restoration programme started in February 2018 thanks to the award of another £250,000 grant from the Heritage Lottery Fund.
 We were also awarded grants of £10,000 from the Garfield Weston Foundation and £1,000 from the Historic Cheshire Churches Preservation Trust.
 The work covered the following;

 Work was completed in September 2018.
 The main benefit of the work programme is the eradication of the chronic dampness in the walls at the east end of the church.
 This dampness threatened the magnificent wall paintings in the chancel area (have a look at them by clicking on the St James' Virtual Tour on our Home Page).
-Some of the paintings are now deteriorating badly.
-Following the Phase 2 work, the walls will eventually dry out, which will enable conservation of the paintings to begin.
+Some of the paintings had deteriorated badly.
+The walls have subsequently dried out, which means we will be in a position to consider restoring the wall paintings, if-and-when the funds can be raised.

 The pictures below show some of the Phase 2 work taking place.
 The left hand one is the back gutter between the tower and north transept roof.
 Previously this was a narrow cul-de-sac which allowed water to be directed only through a tortuous route around the tower before reaching the downspout.
 It was frequently blocked.
 The new back gutter is now higher, much wider and discharges to a newly created hopper and downspout.
 The detailing at the roof-gutter interface has also been much improved.
 Furthermore, a new door has been created in the south wall of the tower, to give access from the clock chamber to the new guttering, which will enable it to be regularly cleaned and maintained.
 The right hand picture shows the new coping stones, upstand, secret gutters and improved detailing above the chancel arch.
 This area had been a major source of damp penetration as a result of poor detailing and workmanship in previous restoration attempts.